dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 The `Grade` property is an `enum`.
 The question mark after the `Grade` type declaration indicates that the `Grade` property is nullable.
 A grade that's null is different from a zero grade -- null means a grade isn't known or hasn't been assigned yet.

 The `StudentID` property is a foreign key, and the corresponding navigation property is `Student`.
 An `Enrollment` entity is associated with one `Student` entity, so the property contains a single `Student` entity.
-THe `Student` entity differs from the `Student.Enrollments` navigation property, which contains multiple `Enrollment` entities.
+The `Student` entity differs from the `Student.Enrollments` navigation property, which contains multiple `Enrollment` entities.

 The `CourseID` property is a foreign key, and the corresponding navigation property is `Course`.
 An `Enrollment` entity is associated with one `Course` entity.